 One Family’s Vision for Curing Blindness

 Buddy Lazier, 1996 Indianapolis 500 Champion, deserved a better day at the 100th running of the Indy 500, because he was driving in part to raise awareness for a great cause — curing blindness.
 Researchers at the University of Southern California Roski Eye Institute concluded recently that by 2050, 16.4 million Americans over age 40 will have vision impairments due to uncorrected refractive error compared to 8.2 million in 2015.
 More than 2 million over age 40 will be blind, and 6.95 million will have vision impairments.
-Professional sports offers a tremendous forum for raising awareness, and Buddy was kind enough to display the University of Iowa Stephen A. Wynn Institute for Vision Research (WIVR) logo on his racecar.
-The WIVR is working with the Lazier family and my family for very personal reasons that I’m about to share with you.
-The institute is on a much greater mission, using my words, to democratize treatment for the millions with inherited diseases of the eye.
+Professional sports offers a tremendous forum for raising awareness, and Buddy was kind enough to display the University of Iowa Institute for Vision Research logo on his racecar.
+The Institute is working with the Lazier family and my family for very personal reasons that I’m about to share with you.
+The Institute is on a much greater mission, using my words, to democratize treatment for the millions with inherited diseases of the eye.

 The 100th running of the Indianapolis 500 was incredible, and not just because I got to cross the Indy 500 off of my bucket list.
-Members of the WIVR Team who, in addition to using the event to raise awareness for their important work, met with us in Indianapolis just before the race to share some exciting developments about the inherited retinal disease that affects about half of the men in my mother’s family, including me.
+Members of the Institute Team who, in addition to using the event to raise awareness for their important work, met with us in Indianapolis just before the race to share some exciting developments about the inherited retinal disease that affects about half of the men in my mother’s family, including me.
 After years of work, they discovered the problematic sequence in our DNA that is the root cause of the problem.
 Before you can solve a problem, of course, you have to understand its cause.

 Decades ago, I was a patient of the University of Iowa working to understand the pathophysiology of our family’s inherited retinal disease.
 In other words, we wanted to understand how and why our eyes function the way they do.
 Oversimplifying, I am a blue cone monochromat.
 My retina is dominated by one of the three types of color receptors, blue cones.
 A normal trichromatic person also has red and green cones.
 These “RGB’s” each sense a portion of the visible color spectrum and work together in people with normal vision.
 In my case, the RG’s are either absent or inactive.
 In addition to their color sensing duties, another role of RG’s is controlling rods, the retina’s low light receptors.
 Without RG’s, my rods are always on, always pulling in as much light as they can possibly get.
-All of this results in my vision being granular or pixilated — likely because the RG’s are not doing their jobs — and a color palate that is quite different from normal.
+All of this results in my vision being granular or pixilated — likely because the RG’s are not doing their jobs — and a color palette that is quite different from normal.
 I am also extremely light sensitive and react slowly to changes in lighting.
 This is an X-recessive trait meaning that the women in my family can pass it on to their male offspring.
 About half of us are affected.
 While I am one of the lucky mildly affected ones, the bad news is I am only correctable to about 20/150.
 The good news is the condition is stable and my night vision is excellent.
-Even better, the WIVR Team just discovered the root cause!
+Even better, the Institute Team just discovered the root cause!